bigtoga/Examples/DSci - Statistics/Basics of statistics/t-tests - what and why.md

 Why: if your test data is statistically different than your training data, your model will be unlikely to produce accurate predictions

+Does it require a normal distribution?
+No, as long as you understand The Law of Large Numbers and the Central Limit Theorem

+Is there a minim sample size?
+Generally `n=30 or 40` would be minimum but “It depends”

 > The t-test is almost sacred in its importance and widespread use - https://link.medium.com/HPIwvzmgt7

 # Basic logic of a t-test: